 Red Onion

 Red onion, used in almost every vegetable preparation in North India, offers amazing benefits for your skin.
-It can help you deal with acne, improve skin glow, and reduce the signs of photoaging.
+It can help you deal with acne, improve skin glow, reduce pigmentation, and reduce the signs of photoaging.

 Also, red onion (Allium cepa L.) is an active ingredient in several scars and skin lightening creams.
 So, you can purchase skin lightening creams containing Allium cepa and use them as directed.